byzyworks/tridymake-mscs-edition/README.md

 ]
 ```

-Notably, tagless output is *one-way*, meaning it cannot be plugged directly back into TridyDB as input, since no tags would prevent modules from being addressed like they were before.
+Notably, tagless output is *one-way*, meaning it cannot be plugged directly back into Tridymake as input, since no tags would prevent modules from being addressed like they were before.

 `@tagless` conflicts with `@raw`, `@typeless`, `@trimmed`, `@merged`, and `@final`.